rushingJustice/phoenix-water-log/README.md

 Output in `dist/` directory - deploy to any static host (Netlify, Vercel, GitHub Pages).

-## Notes on Phoenix Hydrology

-- Phoenix has flash flood-prone washes and urban drainage systems
-- Desert hydrology differs from monsoon regions (Bangalore):
-  - Less frequent but more intense rainfall
-  - Lower vegetation cover = faster runoff
-  - Urban heat island effects
-- Flow accumulation threshold lowered from 1000 to 500 to capture ephemeral washes

 ## Credits

 Based on [blr-water-log](https://github.com/diagram-chasing/blr-water-log) by Diagram Chasing